FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: Introduction

 In this work, we address these limitations by formulating a hybrid physical/statistical emulator that will both enjoy the robust physical grounding of SCMs, and the flexibility of statistical machine learning methods, thereby combining the advantages of both classes of emulators.
-We propose a probabilistic emulator for the task of reproducing an ESM temperature response to greenhouse gas and aerosols emissions.
-Our model builds upon a simple EBM, but places a Gaussian process (GP) prior over the radiative forcing, thereby inducing a stochastic temperature response model.
+We propose a probabilistic emulator for the task of reproducing an ESM temperature response to greenhouse gas and aerosol emissions.
+Our model builds upon a simple EBM, but draws from the latent force model paradigm~\cite{alvarez2009latent, alvarez2013linear} by placing a Gaussian process (GP) prior over the radiative forcing, thereby inducing a stochastic temperature response model.
 We show that the resulting emulated temperature turns out to also be a GP, with a physically-informed covariance structure that reflects the dynamics of the EBM.
 In consequence, we can update the EBM with temperature data to learn a posterior distribution over global temperatures, but also over radiative forcing.
 Further, we demonstrate how our model can be easily extended to emulate spatially-resolved maps of annual surface temperatures.

-Experiments demonstrate skilful prediction of global and spatial mean surface temperatures, with improvements over a simple EBM and over a simple GP model.
+Experiments demonstrate skilful prediction of global and spatial mean surface temperatures, with improvements over a simple EBM and a simple GP model.
 We obtain robust predictions even when only training with historical data, or when predicting over scenarios outside the range of emissions of greenhouse gases and aerosols observed during training.
-Additionally, we show that the model improves over baselines to emulate temperature changes induced by anthropogenic aerosols emissions, and can provide useful estimates of the top-of-atmosphere radiative forcing.
+Additionally, we show that the model improves over baselines to emulate temperature changes induced by anthropogenic aerosol emissions, and can provide useful estimates of the top-of-atmosphere radiative forcing.